 The CoreLogic Index is a widely followed index of real estate values.
-Unlike other major indices such as Case-Shiller or Radar Logic, CoreLogic separates distressed sales from nondistressed sales.
-Nondistressed sales indicate the core market in general.
+Unlike the other major indices—like Case-Shiller or Radar Logic—CoreLogic separates distressed sales from non-distressed sales.
+Non-distressed sales indicate the core market in general.
 It’s important to note that CoreLogic recently bought the Case-Shiller indices.
-So we’ll see if it changes its methodology.
+So, we’ll see if it changes its methodology.

-Mortgage real estate investment trusts (or REITs) such as Newcastle (NCT) and PennyMac (PMT) as well as homebuilders such as Lennar (LEN), Standard Pacific Homes (SPF), and KB Home (KBH), pay close attention to real estate values.
+Mortgage real estate investment trusts (or REITs)—like NewCastle (NCT) and PennyMac (PMT)—as well as homebuilders—like Lennar (LEN), Standard Pacific (SPF), and KB Home (KBH)—pay close attention to real estate values.

 The CoreLogic Home Price Index (or HPI)

-Real estate values are big drivers of consumer comfort and spending.
-Thus, they have a large impact on the economy.
-The phenomenon of “underwater” homeowners, or those who owe more than their mortgages are worth, has been a major drag on economic growth.
+Real estate values are big drivers of consumer confidence and spending.
+So, they have a large impact on the economy.
+The phenomenon of “underwater” homeowners—those who owe more than their mortgage is worth—has been a major drag on economic growth.
 Underwater homeowners are reluctant to spend.
 They can’t relocate to where jobs are.
 Real estate and mortgage professionals watch the real estate indices closely.